-Seiko dominates the Automatic watch
+Seiko dominates the Automatic and mid-range watch segment.

 Please note: As an Amazon Associate I earn from qualifying purchases.

 In the past, the Citizen Promaster Diver would be most fairly compared to the Seiko SKX007.
 However, Seiko has discontinued this watch and re-released a worse version for a higher price.

 Currently, the most apt comparison in the entry-level dive watch category would be the famous Seiko 5 Sea Urchin.
 The are just about the same price, so let’s see which one offers the best features and value.